 For example:

-You’ll pay tax on your savings interest at your usual rate of Income Tax – if you’re employed or receive a pension, HMRC will change your tax code so you pay the tax automatically.
-This tax code will be decided by HMRC estimating how much interest you’ll get in the current year, by looking at how much you earned in the previous year.
+You’ll pay tax on your savings interest at your standard Income Tax rate.
+If you're employed or receive a pension, HMRC will adjust your tax code to ensure the tax is deducted automatically.
+This code is based on HMRC’s estimate of your interest income for the current year, using your earnings from the previous year.

 Are high-interest savings accounts protected?